sourcehut-mirrors/chawan/doc/protocols.md

 returns all headers and response body it receives from libcurl without exception.

-It is possible to build these adapters using [curl-impersonate](https://github.com/lwthiker/curl-impersonate) by setting the compile-time variable CURLLIBNAME to `libcurl-impersonate.so`.
+It is possible to build the HTTP adapter using [curl-impersonate](https://github.com/lwthiker/curl-impersonate) by setting the compile-time variable CURLLIBNAME to `libcurl-impersonate.so`.
 Note that for curl-impersonate to work, you must set `network.default-headers = {}`